 Make sure your sponsor is only a phone call or text away.

 Enjoy the fact that you will be alert during the concert and will be able to remember the entire evening clearly in the morning.

 And believe it or not, there are also festivals and concerts out there that cater to the sober crowd.
-In fact, here's one we attended last year.
+In fact, here's one we attended a few years ago.

 3. Get Active

 Many people in recovery struggle with feeling a lack of the adrenaline that they got from drugs or alcohol.
 A healthy way to recreate this feeling is to participate in adventurous sports.
 Look into sports that can get your blood pumping like surfing, kayaking or skydiving.
 These type of sports are sure to be thrilling without jeopardizing your sobriety.

 Too often, when alcohol or drugs rule behavior, the consumption of healthy meals is all but forgotten.
 Now is your chance to enhance your basic culinary skills and add a social aspect as well.
 If you also have a green thumb, plant vegetables and herbs in your own garden.
 Preparing food that you have grown yourself can be a great boost of confidence.
 Sharing your meals with family and friends at your own home allows you to be in a social environment that is alcohol and drug-free.
 And you’ll love the praise for your new found talent from your support group, even if it is just making a simple grilled cheese sandwich.